-B She will probably improve with additional corticosteroid therapy
+B Improvement with additional corticosteroid therapy

-C She will likely develop a restrictive lung disease
+C Development of restrictive lung disease

-D She has an underlying malignancy
+D Discovery of an underlying malignancy

 A 59-year-old man notes blood in his urine for the past week.
 On physical examination there are no abnormal findings.
 A urinalysis confirms the presence of blood, but no proteinuria or glucosuria.
 A urine culture is negative.
 A cystoscopy is performed, and a 3 cm exophytic mass is seen in the dome of the bladder.
 A biopsy of this mass is performed and microscopic examination reveals fibrovascular cores covered by a thick layer of transitional cells.
 Which of the following risk factors is most likely to have led to development of this lesion?